dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 <section id="classes-getters-and-setters">
 #### Getters and setters

-Getters and setters provide read and write access to internal object state.
+Getter and setter methods provide read and write access to internal object state.
 When calling a getter or setter, omit the trailing parentheses.
+Define getters and setters using the `get` and `set` keywords.

 {% pc dart 0 %}
 class Rectangle {